 Tan Yigitcanlar is an Associate Professor at the School of Civil Engineering and Built Environment, Queensland University of Technology, Brisbane, Australia.
 Along with this position, he also carries out an Executive Director role at the World Capital Institute, Monterrey, Mexico, and an Adjunct Professor role at the Smart Cities Lab (LabCHIS), Federal University of Santa Catarina, Florianopolis, Brazil.
 He has been responsible for research, teaching, training and capacity building programs on the fields of urban and regional planning, development and management in esteemed Australian, Brazilian, Finnish, Japanese and Turkish universities.
 The main foci of his research interests are clustered around the following three interrelated and interdisciplinary themes:

-He is a Co-Editor-in-Chief of ‘Smart Cities Book Series published by Elsevier’, the Editor-in-Chief of 'International Journal of Knowledge-Based Development', a Section Editor-in-Chief of 'Sustainability', a Regional Editor of 'Journal of Knowledge Management', and an Associate Editor of 'International Journal of Environmental Science and Technology', 'Global Journal of Environmental Science and Management', 'Journal of Open Innovation: Technology, Market, and Complexity', and 'Asia Pacific Journal of Innovation and Entrepreneurship'.
-Additionally, he is an editorial board member of 'Journal of Urban Technology’, ‘Measuring Business Excellence', 'International Journal of Knowledge-Based Organizations', and 'Urban Science'.
+He is an Editor-in-Chief of 'Elsevier's Smart Cities Book Series', the Editor-in-Chief of 'International Journal of Knowledge-Based Development', a Section Editor-in-Chief of 'Sustainability', a Regional Editor of 'Journal of Knowledge Management', and an Associate Editor of 'International Journal of Environmental Science and Technology', 'Global Journal of Environmental Science and Management', 'Journal of Open Innovation: Technology, Market, and Complexity', and 'Asia Pacific Journal of Innovation and Entrepreneurship'.
+Additionally, he is an editorial board member of 'Journal of Urban Technology', 'Knowledge Management Research & Practice', 'Measuring Business Excellence', 'International Journal of Knowledge-Based Organizations', and 'Urban Science'.

 He has published his research findings extensively.
-These publications also include over 100 journal articles and the following key reference books: 'Geographies of Disruption’ (forthcoming), ‘Urban Knowledge and Innovation Spaces (Routledge, 2017), 'Technology and the City (Routledge, 2016)', 'Knowledge and the City (Routledge, 2014)', 'Sustainable Urban Water Environment (Edward Elgar, 2014)', 'Building Prosperous Knowledge Cites (Edward Elgar, 2012)', 'Knowledge-Based Development for Cities and Societies (IGI Global, 2010)', 'Sustainable Urban and Regional Infrastructure Development (IGI Global, 2010)', 'Rethinking Sustainable Development (IGI Global, 2010)' 'Knowledge-Based Urban Development (IGI Global, 2008)', and 'Creative Urban Regions (IGI Global, 2008)'.
+These publications also include over 100 journal articles and the following key reference books: 'Geographies of Disruption' (Springer, 2018), 'Urban Knowledge and Innovation Spaces (Routledge, 2017), 'Technology and the City (Routledge, 2016)', 'Knowledge and the City (Routledge, 2014)', 'Sustainable Urban Water Environment (Edward Elgar, 2014)', 'Building Prosperous Knowledge Cites (Edward Elgar, 2012)', 'Knowledge-Based Development for Cities and Societies (IGI Global, 2010)', 'Sustainable Urban and Regional Infrastructure Development (IGI Global, 2010)', 'Rethinking Sustainable Development (IGI Global, 2010)' 'Knowledge-Based Urban Development (IGI Global, 2008)', and 'Creative Urban Regions (IGI Global, 2008)'.